okozelsk/PPU/readme.md

 - fast loading of GPU kernels

 Repository consists of the main library (**PPU4ILGPU**) and a small console application (**TutorialApp**), where it is shown in the form of examples how to use the library.

+PPU4ILGPU is available as a NuGet package https://www.nuget.org/packages/PPU4ILGPU
 <br />

 ## Dependencies